tannyo/dialog.js/README.md

 **msecs**

 Number.
 Milliseconds to wait before closing the dialog.

 By default the dialog will stay open until the user clicks the button.
+This can be used to open a dialog, like an alert that doesn't require interaction from the user.
+Display the dialog long enough for the user to read it and then the dialog will automatically close.
+If the user reads faster than the time allotted for reading the dialog, the user can close the dialog before it is automatically closed by clicking the dialog button.

+If used with the .confirm method, the onClose promise will pass false as its argument when the dialog automatically closes.

 ## How it Works